-- the Agricultural Income Disaster Assistance (AIDA) Program in Saskatchewan, Manitoba, Nova Scotia, New Brunswick, and Newfoundland and Labrador; - the Canadian Farm Income Program (CFIP) in Saskatchewan, Manitoba, Nova Scotia, New Brunswick, and Newfoundland and Labrador; - the Whole Farm Insurance Pilot (WFIP) Program in British Columbia; - the Farm Income Disaster Program (FIDP) in Alberta; - the Ontario Whole Farm Relief Program (OWFRP) and the Ontario Farm Income Disaster Program (OFIDP) in Ontario; - Aide de cas de catastrophe liée au revenu agricole (ACRA) in Ouebec; and - the Agricultural Disaster Insurance Program (ADIP) and the Canadian Farm Income Program (CFIP) in Prince Edward Island.
+- the Agricultural Income Disaster Assistance (AIDA) Program in Saskatchewan, Manitoba, Nova Scotia, Newfoundland and Labrador, New Brunswick, and Prince Edward Island; - the Canadian Farm Income Program (CFIP) in Saskatchewan, Manitoba, Nova Scotia, Newfoundland and Labrador, New Brunswick, and Prince Edward Island; - the Whole Farm Insurance Pilot (WFIP) Program in British Columbia; - the Farm Income Disaster Program (FIDP) in Alberta; - the Ontario Whole Farm Relief Program (OWFRP) and the Ontario Farm Income Disaster Program (OFIDP) in Ontario; and - Aide en cas de catastrophe liée au revenu agricole (ACRA) in Quebec.

 Destroying livestock - You have to include in income any payments you received under the Health of Animals Act for destroying animals.
-However, you can choose to deduct all or part of the payment as an expense in the year.
-If you choose to do this, you must include in your income for your next fiscal period the amount you deduct in your 2001 fiscal period.
-If you deferred payments in your 2000 fiscal period, you will have to include the deferred amounts as income in this fiscal period.
+You can choose to deduct all or part of the payment as an expense in the year.
+However, if you choose to do this, you have to include in your income for your next fiscal period the amount you deduct in your 2002 fiscal period.
+If you deferred payments in your 2001 fiscal period, you have to include the deferred amounts as income in this fiscal period.